 Let me say this loud and clear: gluten is not everyone’s enemy.
 So many people are convinced today that they have issues with gluten.
 And some really do, including people diagnosed with celiac disease, and I hate it for them.
 But plenty of others are simply buying into the idea that gluten is solely to blame for their bloating, discomfort and other digestive issues.
 I’m not a doctor, but I understand enough about bread chemistry to suspect that the sudden widespread clamoring over gluten sensitivity is much more likely related to the speed with which modern high-volume bakeries are churning out bread.
 Hear me out.

 Time is our friend when it comes to yeast breads.
 More time allowed for fermentation improves not only the flavor of the end product, but also its digestibility.
 During fermentation, the yeast coaxes the sugars out of the grain, which results in complexity of flavor (this is particularly true when using whole grains in baking), and many of the “anti-nutrients” in the grain get broken down, which means your body doesn’t have to do the work.
-Speed up or skip through this step and—well, it pretty much spells disaster for the belly.
+Anti-nutrients are not bad components, but they block absorption of the good ones.
+Speed up or skip through this fermentation step and—well, it pretty much spells disaster for sensitive bellies.
 It’s like putting green wood in your fireplace or microwaving a steak.
 You wreck the whole thing.

 The cold fermentation on this pizza dough will take 36 to 72 hours (depending on how quickly you’re planning to make your pizza).
 When commercial bakeries speed up the process, it’s for the end result of getting more loaves to market shelves faster—not for quality and certainly not for flavor.
 Just one of many reasons I’m in love with sourdough.